Krka Waterfalls and Trogir Tour

 We’ll stroll guided by the paths of the park, following the wooden bridges over flowing streams with the gushing waterfalls in the distance.
 We will continue onto the educational nature trails and enjoy an authentic ethno presentation that reveals how the river has allowed life to thrive in this area throughout the centuries.
 You’ll also learn that the remains of history like stone houses and watermills have been turned into souvenir shops and exhibition spaces.

-After your walk through the park, you will have enough free time to take a bite out of the local cuisine or enjoy the liberating feeling of swimming by the waterfalls within the protected area of the park.
+After your walk through the park, you will have enough free time to take a bite out of the local cuisine or relax surrounded by nature.

 Experience traditional Dalmatian cuisine